svenyurgensson/wallzilla/README.md

 ```
 ### Options:

+`-o, --output FILE`
+Save resulting mosaic to file.
+Default is `output.jpg` in current directory.

 `-k, --key key_string`
 Flickr API key, you could get one [here](https://www.flickr.com/services/apps/create/apply)
 You also could set environment variable `export FLICKR_KEY=YOUR_KEY` somewhere in your profile scripts or in command line: